Close Menu

 • Start small.
 A fifteen-minute walk counts.
 A quick stop at a stream counts.
 You don’t need to carve out half a day to make outdoor time meaningful.

-These short outdoor trips don’t need to be elaborate to leave a lasting impression.
 Some of the most vivid memories children carry into adulthood are simple ones: the time they found a frog by the stream, the morning they ate breakfast outside as the sun came up, the evening walk where they felt brave in the dark.

-These local adventures aren’t about replacing bigger trips or planned activities.
-They’re about filling in the ordinary days with something a little more alive.
-And the beautiful thing is that they’re available to almost every family, no matter where you live or what your schedule looks like.
+They’re about filling ordinary days with something a little more alive.
+And the great thing is they’re available to almost every family, no matter where you live or what your schedule looks like.

 So pick one idea from this list and try it this week.
 You might be surprised how far a short walk can take you.